Comply with farming environmental regulations

 Build to BS 5502 specifications, ensuring 20-year design life.
 Keep all construction records for future reference or inspections.

-Failing to notify the Environment Agency before construction is a criminal offence.
-The penalty is a Level 2 fine (up to GBP 500).
+Failing to notify the Environment Agency before construction is a criminal offence punishable by a fine.
 This is separate from any penalties for non-compliant construction.

 Certain structures are exempt from SSAFO construction requirements, though they may still be subject to enforcement if they cause pollution.